Skip to content

 8 days in Kansai, 8 top things to do

-We had only just over a week to spend in Japan, so it was difficult to decide on the focus.
+Japan is zipping up the favoured list of places to visit recently and we know why.
+We had only just over a week to spend in Japan when we visited pre-pandemic, so it was difficult to decide on the focus.
 In the end we decided to head for Kansai and base ourselves in Kyoto.
-The city itself is worthy of a week itself, but it’s close enough by good transport links, to branch out.
-It’s also not easy to pick Kansai’s Top 8, or 10, or even 20 things to do!
+The city alone is worthy of a week itself, but it’s close enough by good transport links, to branch out.
+It’s also not easy to pick Kansai’s top 8, or 10, or even 20 things to do!

 Kansai’s Top 8